ayopedro/Book-List/README.md

-This is a project to practice my Object Oriented Programming inn javascript using both ES5 and ES6.
+This is a project to practice my Object Oriented Programming in javascript using both ES5 and ES6.

 I was able to learn the differences between both ES5 and ES6 like prototypes and classes.